telerik/justmock-docs/integration/justmock-console/dotnet-tool.md

 # Description

 JustMock Console has integration with the [.NET Tools](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) infrastructure.
-The tool is packed as NuGet package (Telerik.JustMock.Console.<version>.nupkg
+The tool is packed as a NuGet package (Telerik.JustMock.Console.\<version\>.nupkg
 ), can be downloaded and installed on a client machine using the 'dotnet tool' command, and later can be invoked using the 'dotnet justmock-console' command.

 We recommend using this flavor of JustMock Console when working with CI/CD since it provides a standardized way of provisioning and running tests that require JustMock's advanced features.